omria123/MindReader/README.md

 Those tests use Message Queue and the Databases as dockers, and for sync they use a lot of sleep.

+## LOGGING

+The logging settings are stored in MindReader/utils/log.ini

+You can change the logging level for any logger (A logger for every module) as you wish.

 ## MAINTENANCE

 For all the subpackages there is a documentation for this in each dunder-init.py.